-With so much death metal around that is neither that spiteful nor gritty, it takes a band like Black Curse to put that impotence in perspective and showcase the true meaning of animosity and hostility, by amplifying both traits to the point where one rightfully wonders how much sense it actually makes to even listen to something so heavily charged with bad intentions towards the listener.
-With the depiction of some strange beheaded creature jumping through the window in panic after it caught fire (or breaking out of the grave as another pair of eyes might perhaps see it), the music substance on Endless Wound does all the justice in the world to such a disturbing visual, making this album feel like something that could indeed set anyone on fire or lead into hysteric frenzy.
+With so much death metal around that is neither all that spiteful nor gritty, it takes a band like Black Curse to put that impotence in perspective and showcase the true meaning of animosity and hostility, by amplifying both traits to the point where one may rightfully wonder how much sense it actually makes to even listen to something so heavily charged with bad intentions towards the listener.
+With the depiction of a strange beheaded creature jumping through the window in panic after it caught fire (or breaking out of the grave as another pair of eyes perhaps might see it), the music on Endless Wound does all the justice in the world to such a disturbing visual, making this album feel like something that could indeed set anyone on fire or lead into a hysteric frenzy.

 The fact that Endless Wound comes through Sepulchral Voice Records shouldn’t come as such a big surprise, considering how well it fills the void left by the relative inactivity of the label’s other prominent acts in recent years, bands like Degial, Vorum or even Grave Miasma.
 It’s not only dense, unhinged atmosphere of Black Curse’s music that makes those comparisons viable, there’s also something to be said for some of the riffs on Endless Wound that are foul in a very particular way that suggests some strange, sordid spiritual bond between this album and the latest efforts by all those bands.

-Another thing that makes Black Curse worthwhile and interesting is the fact that they are not a bunch of obscure lunatics no one knows about, but a band comprised of young Denver based musicians, better known for their work in much more sophisticated and intricate acts like Spectral Voice or Blood Incantation.
+Another thing that makes Black Curse worthwhile and interesting is the fact that they are not a group of obscure lunatics no one knows about, but a band comprised of young Denver based musicians, known for their work in more prominent acts like Spectral Voice or Blood Incantation.
 For some strange reason, having awareness of this ambivalence makes the whole Black Curse experience even more appealing, as it makes the band come across like a group of musicians that are equally competent to be both refined and primitive, depending on the mood they’re in, and that making albums as thoroughly insane as Endless Wound isn’t their destiny, but a conscious decision.